Skip to main content

 • VPC: two availability zones, public and private subnets, NAT gateways, an S3 gateway endpoint, and workload-specific security groups.

-• ALB: one HTTPS edge with host-based routing for the three public hostnames used by Atlas workloads.
+• ALB: one HTTPS edge with host-based routing for the public Atlas workloads that need internet ingress.

 • MSK: one Kafka cluster shared by the services in this repository, with outputs for internal and public IAM + TLS bootstrap brokers.